 Average hourly internship wage students currently earn, with some as high as $32/hour

 Of those students completing internships, the percentage that are PAID.

 Average starting salary of our Business students (higher than the National average).
 Some start at $100,000+

 - Business students are highly recruited by companies from every state and many different countries.

-- Students can find help with us, the Business Career Accelerator Help Page, or in our office, Maurer Center 106 & 107
+- Students can find help with the Career Center.

 - Over 90% of employers say they would hire the student as a permanent employee after graduation.

 "Thanks to the career accelerator I was able to feel confident during an interview that led to a full time job offer"

 "The efforts of the Business Career Accelerator, will undoubtably take our Schmidthorst College of Business to new heights.
 The hard work and success of the Career Accelerator makes the Schmidthorst College of Business a top level return on investment."

 "As an intern at Marathon Oil, I was able to work side by side with business professionals and utilize the information that I had learned in the classroom to deliver real world solutions to real world business problems.
 My time as an intern was a great learning experience.
 When I returned to Bowling Green State University, I was able to relate the concepts being taught by my professors to the real world experience that I had gained over the summer."-Brett Scodova"The Career Accelerator in BGSU's Schmidthorst College of Business is absolutely phenomenal.
 Not only do they provide all of the tools for us to prepare for and land internships and jobs, but they help us succeed for life after college in regard to learning how to negotiate our salaries and other great skills.
 Because of the Career Accelerator, I have a secure job after graduation and feel confident that I will be successful in my career."